 Your Property Information

 You should include directions for technology.
-Some items would be TV and DVD systems, or stereos, or how to use the thermostat.
+Some items would be TV and DVD systems, stereos, or how to use the thermostat.
 Also provide item locations.
-For example, if you offer pool toys, beach chairs, bike equipment, etc. Explain where renters can find these items and how they should store them.
+For example, if you offer pool toys, beach chairs, bike equipment, explain where renters can find these items and how they should store them.

 Check-in and Check-out Directions